anarchivist/gumshoe/README.md

 	$ script/server

-Open your browser to http://localhost:3000/
+Open your browser to http://localhost:3000/ and start playing!